 Knowledge base features

-Zendesk also has the Answer Bot, which can take your knowledge base game to the next level instantly.
-It can automatically suggest your customer relevant articles reducing the workload for your support agents.
-And it’s multilingual, too.
+Zendesk also has an Answer Bot, which instantly takes your knowledge base game to the next level.
+It can automatically suggest relevant articles for agents during business hours to share with clients, reducing your support agents’ workload.

 Knowledge base features